-While the IB opens many doors for students, and all your hard work will absolutely pay off, it can be difficult to see the wood for the trees when in the middle of revision stress.
+While the certainly the case that the IB opens many doors for students, and all your hard work will absolutely pay off, it can be difficult to see the wood for the trees when in the middle of revision stress.
 So, how can you look after yourself, and know which sacrifices to make, and when?

 It can be easy to get caught up in the ever-popular IB exam stress cycle, where you have too much work to do, and tell all your friends, who have too much work, how much work you have, and you end up then spending all your time thinking about how much you have to do, without ever being able to sit town and tackle it, bit by bit.
 So, the first thing to do is…